wolny/pytorch-3dunet/README.md

 ## Input Data Format

 The input data should be stored in HDF5 files.
 The HDF5 files for training should contain two datasets: `raw` and `label`.
-Optionally, when training with `PixelWiseCrossEntropyLoss` one should provide `weight` dataset.
-The `raw` dataset should contain the input data, while the `label` dataset the ground truth labels.
-The optional `weight` dataset should contain the values for weighting the loss function in different regions of the input and should be of the same size as `label` dataset.
+The `raw` dataset contains the input data, while the `label` dataset contains the ground truth labels.
-The format of the `raw`/`label` datasets depends on whether the problem is 2D or 3D and whether the data is single-channel or multi-channel, see the table below:
+The format of the raw and label datasets depends on whether the problem is 2D or 3D, as well as whether the data is single-channel or multi-channel.
+Please refer to the table below:

 |                | 2D           | 3D           |
 |----------------|--------------|--------------|